 Identifying fraud in Costa Rica

 Avoiding fraud in Costa Rica is really simple.
 I have written this information to assist you avoiding fraud in Costa Rica.
 I have put together a list of methods used here in Costa Rica to rip you off.
-As a result sammers will approach you through letters, a phone call, or via email.
+As a result scammers will approach you through letters, a phone call, or via email.
 Cyber-crime is a principal priority risk for US residents and businesses.
 Because scammers will try to steal your property, identity or tap into your bank accounts or business to steal assets or money.

 Typical scams to be aware of